Can Drones Help in Accident Investigation Tasks?

 Drones can be a great help not only in business (for example: object reconstruction, mapping, inspection and so on), but also in accident investigation tasks.
 Unmanned Aerial Vehicles (UAVs) have introduced new ways to address a variety of problems.
 One area of impact is safety and security.
 UAVs have the capability of speeding up investigation and analysis by gathering a wide range of images from different angles, since drones can cover a much bigger area with their cameras and don’t face the problem of road traffic.
 Also, drones become even more valuable in mentioned investigations when using the recreation of accidental situations in 3D.
 There are many advantages to using drones as part of an accident investigation:

-- Detailed data is captured in a short amount of time;
+- Data is captured in a short amount of time;

-- A UAV can spot missing or injured persons among a wreckage far more quickly from the sky;
+- The UAV can spot missing or injured persons among a wreckage far more quickly from the sky;

 - 3D models made from drone data speed up scene clearance, too.

 - Accident investigations can be very laborious and costly due to the time required to gather such detail and drones change that.